-It is important to minimise the risk of exposure of players to concussion, though in a collision sport the risk cannot be completely eliminated.
+It is important to minimise the risk of exposure of players to concussion and head acceleration impacts, though in a collision sport the risk cannot be completely eliminated.
 It is important players and coaches are aware of this and know what can be done to increase the safety of participating for themselves and others.
+One example would be limiting the amount of contact training players are exposed and also, pay special consideration to participants who play multiple sports (such as Rugby League and Rugby Union).
+Limiting individuals contact training and exposure in matches within Rugby League is important across the course of a players career.